-Biotron Limited (Biotron) is leading the way in the development of revolutionary new treatments for serious viral diseases such as HIV and Hepatitis C virus (HCV).
-Biotron has an impressive pipeline of clinical programs developing first-in-class antiviral drugs.
+Biotron Limited (Biotron) is leading the way in the development of revolutionary new treatments for serious viral diseases with significant unmet medical need.
+Biotron has an impressive pipeline of programs developing first-in-class antiviral drugs.